ibm-cloud-docs/power-iaas/modifying-instance.md

 2. Click the **Edit** icon to the right of your storage volume.

 3. After you click the **Edit** icon, a menu appears.
 Select your wanted storage volume size.
 You can only increase the size of the storage volume.
-You cannot decrease it.

     ![Modifying your storage volume](./images/console-modify-volume.png "Modifying your storage volume"){: caption="Figure 5.
 Modifying your storage volume" caption-side="bottom"}